Professional Licensure and Certification

 Students in the ESE program are required to take the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (FE) exam during their senior year.
 This examination is the first step toward professional licensure in the field of engineering.
 More information about the FE exam and general licensure requirements can be found on the NCEES licensure website as well as from the National Society of Professional Engineers.

-A determination of whether MMA's ESE curriculum satisfies educational requirements for EIT/EI certification as a precursor to PE licensure in the following states and US territories has not been made.
+A determination of whether Massachusetts Maritime Academy's ESE curriculum satisfies educational requirements for EIT/EI certification as a precursor to PE licensure in the following states and US territories has not been made.
 A list of Engineering-member boards in other states is available on the NCEES website.

 - American Samoa